East Falkland

-East Falkland (Isla Soledad, meaning "Solitude Island") is the largest island of the Falklands in the South Atlantic, having an area of 6605 km2 or 54% of the total area of the Falklands.
+East Falkland (Isla Soledad) is the largest island of the Falklands in the South Atlantic, having an area of 6605 km2 or 54% of the total area of the Falklands.
 The island consists of two main land masses, of which the more southerly is known as Lafonia; it is joined by a narrow isthmus where the settlement of Goose Green is located, and it was the scene of the Battle of Goose Green during the Falklands War.

 The two main centres of population in the Falklands, Stanley and Mount Pleasant, which are both in the northern half of East Falkland, are home to three-quarters of the island's population.

 Geography

 East Falkland, which has an area of 6605 km2, a little over half the total area of the islands consists of two land masses of approximately equal size.
 The island is almost bisected by two deep fjords, Choiseul Sound and Brenton Loch-Grantham Sound, which are separated by the 2.2 km wide isthmus that connects Lafonia in the south to the northern part of East Falkland.
 The island's 1670 km coastline has many smaller bays, inlets and headlands.

 The northern part of the island, apart from the coastal strip bordering the Choiseul Sound, is largely underlain by Palaeozoic rocks in the form of quartzite and slate, which tend to form rugged landscapes and coastlines and to cause the soil to be poor and acidic.
 The principal range of hills, the 600 m Wickham Heights, runs from east to west.
 The highest point of the range (also the highest point in the Falklands) is Mount Usborne which has a height of 705 m.
 The area away from the mountain range consists chiefly of low undulating ground, a mixture of pasture and morass, with many shallow freshwater tarns, and small streams running in the valleys.
 Two inlets, Berkeley Sound and Port William, run far into the land at the north-eastern extremity of the island and provide anchorage for shipping.

 In contrast, Lafonia is underlain by Mesozoic rocks (sandstone), a younger rock than the Palaeozoic rock to the north, giving a flatter landscape than is seen elsewhere on the island.

 Other scenery includes Mount Simon, stone runs, heathland, and bogs.
 Gypsy Cove is noted as a beauty spot.